2021 Big 12 Championship Game: Baylor

 In their second season under head coach Dave Aranda, the Bears entered 2021 looking to respond from a disappointing 2–7 campaign the year prior.
 They began the season with a road win against Texas State, and won their home opener in dominant fashion against Texas Southern.
 They opened conference play in the season's third week, as they took down Kansas on the road by 38 points, and the Bears returned home to finish September with an upset victory against the No. 14 Iowa State Cyclones, whom they defeated by two points.
 The Bears suffered their season's first loss the following week, when they fell to No. 19 Oklahoma State in Stillwater by ten points.
 Baylor finished the month strong, however; in three consecutive home games, the Bears defeated West Virginia by 25 points before defeating No. 19 BYU in their third and final non-conference game, which also marked Baylor's homecoming.
 Now ranked No. 16, the Bears defeated Texas by a touchdown to improve their record to 7–1.
 The following week, Baylor fell to TCU by two points, marking their second loss on the season, though they were able to respond with a two-possession upset victory over No. 8 Oklahoma.
 In their final away game, the Bears defeated Kansas State by ten, which put them in the top ten in the rankings for the first time in the season.
 Their home finale saw the Bears narrowly escape an upset bid from Texas Tech in a three-point win to finish the regular season 10–2.
+After that, they only needed an Oklahoma State win in the Bedlam rivalry game to go to the Big 12 Championship.
 By virtue of Oklahoma State's win over Oklahoma on November 27, Baylor finished the regular season tied with Oklahoma in the Big 12 standings, and, due to their head-to-head victory over Oklahoma, advanced to the title game over the Sooners.